-The future is female.
+he future is female.
 The future is black.
 The future is digital and surprisingly, the future is now!
-Without much fanfare we have have stepped into a digital revolution and we are now witnessing a digital takeover in almost all industries.
+Without much fanfare, we have stepped into a digital revolution and we are now witnessing a digital takeover in almost all industries.
 This has trickled down into the core of the fashion industry with the creation of Shudu, the world’s first digital supermodel.

-First there was Lil Miquela, the digital influencer created in April, 2016 by Trevor McFedries and Sara Decou, and now, we have Shudu, a CGI creation by photographer and visual artist Cameron-James Wilson.
-Shudu is already a star in her own right with a growing followership of 135,000 on Instagram.
+First, there was Lil Miquela, the digital influencer created in April 2016 by Trevor McFedries and Sara Decou, and now, we have Shudu, a CGI creation by photographer and visual artist Cameron-James Wilson.
+Shudu is already a star in her own right with growing followership of 135,000 on Instagram.

 But the essence of Shudu is quite an interesting one which has created some interesting discourse on how far are we going with the digital takeover and whether or not a character like Shudu – who was created as a black South African woman in her mid to late twenties is taking modelling jobs from real life black models who are already unfairly marginalized.
 It also has many wondering if this isn’t just a way to work with black models without actually working with black models.

 Another interesting thing to note is the fact that Shudu’s creator is a white male and his creation of a female black character whose existence might threaten the livelihood and careers of female black models has some scratching the issues of gender and racial insensitivity but this also begs the question, should gender and race to create walls in creative expression?